Six outcomes for our State

 As automation increases, one option for the future is that timetabled services become a thing of the past.
 Instead you will be able to let a transport provider know you wish to make a journey, then an automated car or bus will arrive to take you to a fast transit location with services that come every few minutes, with a range of options at the end of your bus, train or light rail journey to take you to your destination, that could include cycling or walking.

-Automated vehicle can also help to reduce congestion because they occupy less road space because they can travel closer together.
+Automated vehicles can also help to reduce congestion because they occupy less road space because they can travel closer together.